 First I would like to dive into where we stayed as well as some helpful tips to make your vacation prep a breeze.

 Please note: Some of the places we played at do not require sunny weather to enjoy.
-Some locations are still open and operating rain or shine.
+Some locations are open and operating rain or shine.
 Please visit each of the attraction’s websites beforehand to review and safety updates and up-to-date hours of operations info.

 Always check the weather beforehand and every morning before you take off for your day of play.
 I noticed it would rain on the last day we were in town, so I scheduled our indoor activities to be on that day.